featured image c/- CC wikimedia

 To illustrate my point lets look at the most common test that International Doctors take the IELTS score for doctors in Australia.
 Let’s consider what IELTS itself says about the scores that you may receive on their test.

-The IELTS test delivers a result of 0 to 9 in each band, as well as for overall.
+The IELTS test delivers a result of 0 to 9 in each band, as well as overall.
 Regardless of which testing component you score the meaning assigned to each band is as follows:

 Meaning of IELTS score for doctors in Australia